cusmoritz/RSS-attempte-1/README.md

 This website is a bare-ish bones RSS feed reader.

-It's an attempt at creating my own news feed, after Twitter had a change in management circa 2022.
+It's an attempt at creating my own news feed.

-I personally don't enjoy Facebook; Reddit is too much to take in at once; Instagram is for people who are much prettier than I am; MySpace has gone the way of the dinosaur; and every other social media site I can think of either buries the content you subscribe to among ads and "You might be interested in" content.
+I personally don't enjoy Facebook; Reddit is too much to take in at once; Instagram is for people who are much prettier than I am; and every other social media site I can think of either buries the content you subscribe to among ads and behind the algorithm.

 So I created this to find my own news and subscribe to creators that I applaud and enjoy.